-It’s internationally famous for the deep rich, royal blue sapphires.
+It’s internationally famous for deep rich, royal blue sapphires.

-And there are other reasons: fossicking is easy, cheap, no licence is needed in NSW (unless you intend to fossick in a state forest, in which case you will require a permit), and it’s a fun activity for the whole family – with the prospect of glittering rewards.
+Fossicking is easy, cheap, no licence is needed in NSW (unless you intend to fossick in a state forest, in which case you will require a permit), and it’s a fun activity for the whole family – with the prospect of glittering rewards.

 Never been fossicking before?
-There is a bit of a technique to it all so it’s best to drop into the Visitor Information Centre or one of the below facilities that provide beginner level experiences.
+There is a bit of a technique to it all, so it’s best to drop into the Glen Innes Visitor Information Centre or one of the below facilities that provide beginner-level information and experiences.

 6. Sara River Bridge – Kookabookra

-There are quite a few places that experienced fossickers can try their luck and they do!
+There are quite a few places where experienced fossickers can try their luck and they do!

-Before you venture out drop into the Visitor Centre to find out how the waterways are doing given the current drought conditions.
+Before you venture out, drop into the Glen Innes Visitor Information Centre for some advice and information from a friendly local.
 Some fossicking sites need a day’s advance notice and to be contacted – see brochure for further information.

-If you're fossicking in the area of Emmaville or TOrrington it's a good idea to stop into the Emmaville Mining Museum for the local down-low on fossicking in the area.
+If you're fossicking in the area of Emmaville or Torrington, it's a good idea to stop into the Emmaville Mining Museum to seek local knowledge on fossicking in the area.

 There’s also the interior of a hessian-lined miner’s hut, a collection of over 400 photographs of the old mines, miners, and the Emmaville community, a beautiful collection of 1,500 bottles and a display of military memorabilia and tributes.

 Minerama Fossicking, Gem & Jewellery Show in Glen Innes is NSW’s largest annual gem and jewellery show, attracting visitors and dealers from all over Australia.

 Minerama is perfect for all gem and jewellery lovers, rockhounds and outdoor adventurers.
 A program of guided fossicking field trips to suit both beginner and experienced gem hunters provides an opportunity to search for buried treasure in Glen Innes Highlands.

-There are over 100+ stalls trading in gemstones, fine jewellery, facet rough, lapidary tools & supplies, crystals, beads, fossils, mineral specimens, arts, crafts and more.
-Whether you are after a two-dollar special, a gemstone of world-class quality or a unique piece of jewellery you’ll find it at Minerama. .
+With a diverse range of indoor and outdoor stalls trading in gemstones, fine jewellery, facet rough, lapidary tools & supplies, crystals, beads, fossils, mineral specimens, arts, crafts and more.
+Whether you are after a two-dollar bargain, a gemstone of world-class quality, or a unique piece of jewellery, you’ll find it at Minerama!

 Found your holiday inspiration?